exposit/katamoiran/_posts/2016-12-14-6-hours-to-midnight-ap.md

 As is the case almost always, the names are randomly generated -- I ended up picking more of the "real" ones that slipped through than usual because it just seemed to fit.

-Content is also generated on the spot as it occurred to me (except the epilogue which I thought a bit about and wrote up today).
-I did edit a bit more heavily than usual, mostly to remove duplicate phrasing and correct some dialogue, which is *always* hard to write on the fly.
+Content is also generated on the spot as it occurred to me, also as usual -- play to find out! -- except the epilogue which I thought a bit about and wrote up today.

+I did edit a bit more heavily than usual (which is still very little), mostly to remove duplicate phrasing and correct some dialogue, which is *always* hard to write on the fly.

+Mechanics evolved a bit in play, but overall I'm pretty happy with them (and the game itself).

+This is a long one, about three times the length of my usual "session", but I couldn't think of a good way to break it up since it's already divided into "hours".

 <!--more-->